-- fabrication: making up results or other outputs and presenting them as though they were real - falsification: manipulating research processes or changing or omitting data without proper cause - piracy: the deliberate exploitation of ideas from others without proper acknowledgement - plagiarism: the copying or misappropriation of ideas (or their expression), text, software or data (or some combination thereof) without permission and due acknowledgement - misrepresentation: the deliberate attempt to represent falsely or unfairly the ideas or work of others, whether or not for personal gain or enhancement - academic fraud: deliberate deception which includes the invention or fabrication of data and/or experimentation - non-compliance of research governance: failure to comply with appropriate internal and external requirements such as regulatory, financial, legal and/or ethical approval - serious breach of research ethics: as defined in 8B Research Ethics Code of Practice and where not dealt with through student/staff disciplinary or other University procedure - facilitating misconduct in research: deliberate concealment of research misconduct by others or collusion in such research - inciting others to commit research misconduct: deliberate encouragement of others to conduct research in an untruthful or unfair manner - improper dealing with allegations of research misconduct: failing to address possible infringements such as attempts to cover up research misconduct and reprisals against whistleblowers.
+- i. fabrication: making up results or other outputs and presenting them as though they were real; - ii. falsification: manipulating research processes or changing or omitting data without proper cause; - iii. piracy: the deliberate exploitation of ideas from others without proper acknowledgement;

+- iv. plagiarism: the copying or misappropriation of ideas (or their expression), text, software or data (or some combination thereof) without permission and due acknowledgement; - v. misrepresentation: the deliberate attempt to represent falsely or unfairly the ideas or work of others, whether or not for personal gain or enhancement; - vi. academic fraud: deliberate deception which includes the invention or fabrication of data and/or experimentation; - vii. improprieties of authorship: including improper inclusion or exclusion of individuals as authors; misrepresentation or duplication of substantially similar material that has previously been the focus of one's own published research findings without due referencing; - viii. non-compliance of research governance: failure to comply with appropriate internal and external requirements such as regulatory, financial, legal and/or ethical approval; - ix. serious breach of research ethics as defined in 8B Research Ethics Code of Practice and where not dealt with through student/staff disciplinary or other University procedure; - x. facilitating misconduct in research: deliberate concealment of research misconduct by others or collusion in such research; - xi. inciting others to commit research misconduct: deliberate encouragement of others to conduct research in an untruthful or unfair manner; - xii. improper dealing with allegations of research misconduct: failing to address possible infringements such as attempts to cover up research misconduct and reprisals against whistleblowers.

-PGRs on Professional Doctorates which contain taught credit-bearing units should also familiarise themselves with the 6H Academic Offences: Policy and Procedure for Taught Awards.
+PGRs on Professional Doctorates which contain taught credit-bearing units should also familiarise themselves with 6H Academic Offences: Policy and Procedure for Taught Awards.